TheHive-Project/CortexDocs/admin/admin-guide.md

 ```

 ## Cache
-In order to increase Cortex performance, cache is configured to prevent
+In order to increase Cortex performance, a cache is configured to prevent
 repetitive database solicitation.
 Cache retention time can be configured for
 users and organizations (default is 5 minutes).
-If an user is updated, cache is
+If a user is updated, the cache is
 automatically invalidated.

 Job report can also be cached.
-If an analyzer is used with the same artifact,
+If an analyzer is executed against the same observable,
-the previous report can return without rerun the analyze.
+the previous report can be returned without re-executing the analyzer.
 The cache is used only
-if the second job occurs at most `cache.job` (default 10 minutes)
+if the second job occurs within `cache.job` (the default is 10 minutes).
 ```
 cache {
   job = 10 minutes